mehdighzal/uniworld/TESTING_GUIDE.md

 ## 🎯 Success Criteria

-The UniWorld platform is ready when:
+The UniUp platform is ready when:
 1. ✅ Users can register and login
 2. ✅ Users can search and filter programs
 3. ✅ Users can view detailed program information